jizhaogit/Oracle-Update-Monitor/README.md

 - Crawling 13 official Oracle documentation pages on a configurable schedule (default: every 24 hours)
 - Detecting new entries and content changes between crawls
 - Archiving previous versions of any changed document
-- Classifying each update by impact level (High / Medium / Low) and extracting relevant tags
+- Classifying each update by impact level (High / Medium / Low) and extracting relevant tags using rule-based analysis
-- Generating AI summaries (with optional LLM integration)
 - Producing on-demand AI impact analysis and upgrade guidance with result caching
 - Exposing everything through a browser-based UI and a REST API